 Next, in this guide, we want to discuss arbitrage betting.
 The principle behind it is actually quite simple.
 The main idea is to make a wager on each and every possible result of an event by placing a series of bets and using a variety of stakes and odds to guarantee your success.
 This form of betting does yield positive results and is a strategy you could use to improve your chances of winning.
 However, you need to understand that nothing is too easy or too simple as it seems.
 If you believe that all you have to do is make those bets, you are wrong.
-Like everything else, sports betting arbitrage requires hard work and the right mindset.
+Like everything else, arbitrage sports betting requires hard work and the right mindset.
 Hence, our goal is to explain what it is about, show you how to make the right calculations to become successful when using this strategy and weigh down the pros and cons so that at the end you will know whether it is worth using or not.
 Let’s get started.

 The Main Principle behind Arbitrage

-In the above paragraph, we told you that arbitrage betting involves betting on every possible result of a game to ensure you win a profit in the end.
+In the above paragraph, we told you that arbitrage gambling involves betting on every possible result of a game to ensure you win a profit in the end.
 Now, here is an example to get a better idea of how it works.
 When it comes to a soccer match, there can be three possible outcomes: for team A to win the match, for team B to win the match, and for the game to end with a draw.
 Hence, you will need to place a total of three bets.
 When it comes to a tennis match, two bets would be placed, one for each player to win.

-Of course, taking advantage of arbitrage betting with a single sportsbook is not the best idea.
+Of course, taking advantage of arbitrage gambling with a single sportsbook is not the best idea.
 We already said it a few times in the previous sections of this guide that sportsbooks set the odds in their favour, which means that such a strategy will eventually lead to a loss rather than a profit.
 For instance, if a bookmaker were to think that there were equal chances of each player winning a tennis match, then they might set odds of 1.91 for player A and odds of 1.91 for player B. What does this mean for you?
 If you bet £100 on each player, you would make a profit of about £191 for the winning bet, including the stake of £100.
 However, you would have wagered £200, which means that even if you won some money, it did not surpass the amount that you staked.
 On top of that, it turns out you lost £9.

-As you can see, arbitrage betting is not just about placing bets on every possible result of a game.
+As you can see, arbitrage gambling is not just about placing bets on every possible result of a game.
 There is more to it than you know.
 There would not be any sportsbooks in operation these days if this strategy worked so flawlessly and effortlessly.

 So, if you want to make it work, you need to look for opportunities at different places.
 This means checking out odds with a variety of bookmakers.
 Many times these opportunities are addressed as arbs.
-Imagine another sportsbook set the odds for the tennis match from above; however, they thought that player A was more likely to win than player B. Let’s say they set odds of 1.70 for player A to win and odds of 2.20 for player B to win.
+Imagine another sportsbook set the odds for the tennis match from above.
+However, they thought that player A was more likely to win than player B. Let’s say they set odds of 1.70 for player A to win and odds of 2.20 for player B to win.
 In that case, you could take advantage of this opportunity.
 You could easily bet on player A to win with the first bookmaker we talked about and also bet on player B to win with the second bookmaker.
 We will dig into the calculations behind this later on.
 For now, you simply have to take our word for it.
-You can read all about it in the next sections of our arbitrage betting post.
+You can read all about it in the next sections of our post.
 At the end of it, you can also find out answers to some frequently asked questions, such as: “Is arbitrage illegal?”

 So, all we can say is that to be successful, you should place a bet worth £107 on player A at odds of 1.91, plus another bet worth of £93 on player B at odds of 2.20.
 Now, if player A won, you would get a total of £204.37, and if player B won, you would receive £204.60.

 So, no matter which player you were to choose, you would have made a profit in both cases.
-We tried to illustrate how this system works so that you get a better idea of the arbitrage betting system and its aspects.
-And in the next sections, we are going to show you more examples, explain a few additional things, as well as answer the question: “Is arbitrage illegal?”
+We tried to illustrate how this system works so that you get a better idea of the arbitrage system and its aspects.
+And in the next sections, we are going to show you more examples, explain a few additional things, as well as answer the question: “Is arbitrage legal?”

 How to Spot Arbs